 Apple just keeps on growing.
 The company has a wide range of products and services that include Apple Pay, Apple TV, and Apple Watches, and we haven’t even mentioned the phones, iPads, or Macs yet.

-If you are a beginner, they are a stock that we recommend buying.
+If you are a beginner, Apple stock is definitely one worth buying.

 Johnson & Johnson is undoubtedly an excellent stock for beginners.
 The company’s reliability and solid foundations are excellent for investors just getting started.